FINCONS-IBD/MQTT-SeDEM/README.md

     log4j.appender.file.layout.ConversionPattern=%d{yyyy-MM-dd HH:mm:ss} %-5p %c{1}:%L - %m%n
 **NOTE:** if the library is installed on a Linux O.S. it is important to change the log file path (see the commented line)

-### Library dependencies
+### Software dependencies

 The library has 2 internal dependencies:

 -   log4j, a Java Logging Library
 -   Eclipse Paho library to interact with the MQTT Broker Server

-The other folders present in the repository (ABE-Proxy, CPABE and Device-Entity) represent the other components/libraries involved in the MQTT-SeDEM architecture then it is important setup the entire architecture to permit a right interaction between the MQTT-SeDEM and the other components.
+The other folders present in the repository (ABE-Proxy, CPABE and Device-Entity) represent the other components/libraries involved in the MQTT-SeDEM architecture then it is important setup the entire architecture to permit a right interaction between the MQTT-SeDEM and the others components.

 ### An example of use

 In the  _com.fincons.mqtt.client.test_  package is present a simple example of Publish and Subscribe Scenario including a Simple MQTT Callback class that is invoked when a new MQTT message arrives.
 Please refer to the classes included in the package above for more details.

 **NOTE:** For more details about the library usage please refers to [JavaDoc](https://github.com/FINCONS-IBD/MQTT-SeDEM/tree/master/MQTT-SeDEM/javadoc) folder.

+> This work is part of **TagItSmart!** H2020 European Project, and in particular is developed in the **TagItSecure!** project funded in the frame of the 2nd TagItSmart!
+Open Call.
+>
+> To demonstrate the main functionalities of the MQTT SeDEM, a real use-case was developed  within the TagItSecure project; the demonstrator consists in the following main components:
+>  -  *a data source component* that collects sensor measurements and publishes these event measurements in a secure way using the MQTT-SeDEM encrypting/publishing features.
+For this reason a MQTT-compliant Broker is required; for this purpose the Evrthyng IoT Platform was used (see [here](https://evrythng.com/) for more details).
+In the MQTT-SeDEM project (see [here](https://github.com/FINCONS-IBD/MQTT-SeDEM/tree/master/MQTT-SeDEM)), and in particular in the *com.fincons.mqtt.client.test* package is present a simple example of data source Java Publisher.
+>   - *the ABE-Proxy component* (see [here](https://github.com/FINCONS-IBD/MQTT-SeDEM/tree/master/ABE-Proxy)) to perform the heavy CPABE encryption operations.
+In particular to optimize the encryption operations, the encryption of data is based on AES symmetric keys; the ABE proxy executes the CP-ABE encryption algorithm to protect and save these encrypted symmetric keys.
+For this purpose, the ABE-Proxy interacts with a *Key Storage Service*.
+In the project the NOSQL OrientDB database has been identified to fulfill these needs.
+>    - *a data consumer* that performs subscribe operations on the MQTT topic through the MQTT-SeDEM library and decrypts the AES encrypted sensor measurements retrieving the CPABE Encrypted AES key from the *Key Storage Service* instance shared with the ABE-Proxy component described above.
+>    In the MQTT-SeDEM  project (see [here](https://github.com/FINCONS-IBD/MQTT-SeDEM/tree/master/MQTT-SeDEM)), and in particular in the *com.fincons.mqtt.client.test* package is present a simple example of data consumer (a simple Java Subscriber).
+>
+>    For more details about the building procedures required to set-up the single components please refer to the single projects descriptions.